jnahumphreys/job-scraper/README.md

 - **Job Scraping**: Scrapes job listings from LinkedIn using the powerful JobSpy library
 - **Automatic Proxy Support**: Built-in free proxy rotation to avoid rate limiting and IP blocks
 - **Zero Configuration**: Works out of the box with sensible defaults
-- **Intelligent Fallback**: Automatically retries without proxies if proxy scraping fails
+- **Rate Limit Protection**: Defaults to not scraping without proxies to protect users from rate limiting
 - **REST API**: Clean, documented API endpoints for easy integration
 - **Docker Ready**: Pre-built Docker images available for instant deployment